kiro6/penetration-testing-notes/Penetration Testing/Password Attacks/Windows Lateral Movement/Pass the Ticket (PtT) from Windows/README.md

 ```

 ## Pass the Ticket (PtT)
-Now that we have some Kerberos tickets, we can use them to move laterally within an environment.
+Now that we have some Kerberos tickets , we can get some `TGS` and use them to move laterally within an environment.

 ### Rubeus - Pass the Ticket
 ```powershell